Public Records & Services in Frazer

 Frequently Asked Questions

 To register to vote in Frazer, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Valley County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Frazer, contact the Valley County Clerk's office for schedules and ballot information.
+For local county and state elections (Frazer is an unincorporated community in Valley County and does not hold municipal elections), contact the Valley County Clerk's office for schedules and ballot information.

 Property records for Frazer, Montana are maintained by the Valley Montana Department of Revenue's Office and the Valley County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Valley County, including parcels in Frazer.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Valley County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Valley County offices at the county courthouse.
 The Valley County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Frazer, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Valley County Clerk's office issues marriage licenses and maintains marriage records for Valley County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.